In between driving strategic partnering and practice management initiatives, Rosalie Berman still finds time to mentor younger employees.

 “In 2009, I was asked to be one of the Class Directors of the Wealth Management Analyst program,” she recalls.
 “I hope I had a positive influence as a class director in helping them navigate a large organization.
 Sometimes it is hard to know what areas of the firm you might be interested in when you might not have the exposure to all the areas and so we try to give each analyst a chance to rotate through various groups to have very different experiences.”

-While Rosalie has been recognized for many achievements at Morgan Stanley over the years, she says one of her proudest accomplishments was being named to the MAKERS@Morgan Stanley Class of 2016.
+While Rosalie has been recognized for many achievements at Morgan Stanley over the years, she says one of her proudest accomplishments was being named to the MAKERS@Morgan Stanley Class.
 MAKERS are nominated by employees and recognized for the work they do to make a difference for the firm and our clients.

 “I'm always listening to the younger generation because I think it's an important part of the culture of this firm,” says Rosalie.
 “I want to make sure they feel they have a voice, and that their opinions matter.”